 HCL technologies is a leading global technology and IT enterprise with annual revenues of US$5.2 billion, 90,190 personnel and operations spanning 31 countries as on 31st March 2014.
-HCL is far from reaching its growth limit, though, and its short-, medium- and long-term plans are based heavily on enhanced communication and collaboration, pivotal to which is App Cloud.
+HCL is far from reaching its growth limit, though, and its short-, medium- and long-term plans are based heavily on enhanced communication and collaboration, pivotal to which is Salesforce Platform.

 “Cloud platforms enable rapid deployment and bring performance efficiencies,” says Krishnan Chatterjee, Senior Vice President and Global Head, Strategic Marketing.
 “We deployed ‘Excalibur’ based on the Salesforce1 Sales Cloud with a remarkable 92 per cent user adoption and high sales satisfaction scores within the first month.”